hhhwenjun/leetcode-note-java/Dynamic Programming/Dynamic Programming Tutorials.md

 *   **Top-down and Bottom-up**
     *   Fibonacci sequence
     *   Memoization(recursion)
+    *   **Memoization** is where we add caching to a function (that has no side effects).
+In dynamic programming, it is typically used on **recursive** functions for a **top-down** solution that starts with the initial problem and then recursively calls itself to solve smaller problems.
+    *   **Tabulation** uses a table to keep track of subproblem results and works in a **bottom-up** manner: solving the smallest subproblems before the large ones, in an **iterative** manner.
+Often, people use the words "tabulation" and "dynamic programming" interchangeably.
 *   **When to use DP**
     *   **The first characteristic** that is common in DP problems is that the problem will ask for the optimum value (maximum or minimum) of something, or the number of ways there are to do something.
 (Sometimes it also should use greedy)
         *   What is the minimum cost of doing...